Siege of Carthage (Third Punic War): 146 BC

 Scipio's position as the Roman commander in Africa was extended for a year in 146 BC, and in the spring he launched the final assault.
 It came from the harbour area and Hasdrubal, expecting it, set fire to the nearby warehouses.
 Despite this, a Roman advance party broke through to the military harbour and captured it.
 The main assault force reached the city's main square, where the legions camped overnight.
 The next morning Scipio led 4,000 men to link up with the group at the military harbour; this group was delayed when they diverted to strip the gold from the Temple of Apollo.
 Scipio and his officers were helpless to prevent them and furious.
 The Carthaginians did not take advantage, having withdrawn to defensive positions.

 Having regrouped, the Romans systematically worked their way through the residential part of the city, killing everyone they encountered and firing the buildings behind them.
 At times, the Romans progressed from rooftop to rooftop, to prevent missiles being hurled down on them.
 It took six more days to clear the city of resistance, and on the last day Scipio agreed to accept prisoners.
 The last holdouts, including 900 Roman deserters in Carthaginian service, fought on from the Temple of Eshmoun and burnt it down around themselves when all hope was gone.
 At this point, Hasdrubal surrendered to Scipio on the promise of his life and freedom.
 Hasdrubal's wife, watching from a rampart, then blessed Scipio, cursed her husband, and walked into the temple with her children, to burn to death.

 There were 50,000 Carthaginian prisoners, a small proportion of the pre-war population, who were sold into slavery.
-The site was cursed (evocation) with the intention of preventing it ever being resettled; the notion that Roman forces then sowed the city with salt is a 19th-century invention.
+After the final week of fighting, Scipio gave the city over to the soldiers to plunder.
+After this, a commission of ten senators arrived, ordering Scipio to destroy whatever remained of Carthage and decreed nobody was allowed to settle there or rebuild; however, it was not forbidden to go upon the ground nor was the land cursed, the notion that Roman forces then sowed the city with salt is a 19th-century invention.
 Many of the religious items and cult-statues which Carthage had pillaged from Sicilian cities and temples over the centuries were returned with great ceremony.